theNewDynamic/minjinlee.com/_books/pachinko.md

   - binding: ebook
     isbn: '9781455563913'
 reviews:
+  - attribution: "*Kirkus* (Starred Review)"
+    copy_markdown: "Deeply compelling story.
+An old-fashioned epic whose simple, captivating storytelling delivers both wisdom and truth."
   - attribution: David Mitchell, New York Times bestselling author of *The Bone Clocks*, *Cloud Atlas*, and *Black Swan Green*
-    copy_markdown: “A deep, broad, addictive history of a Korean family in Japan enduring and prospering through the 20th century.”
+    copy_markdown: "A deep, broad, addictive history of a Korean family in Japan enduring and prospering through the 20th century."
   - attribution: "Junot Diaz, Pulitzer Prize-Winning author of _The Brief Wondrous Life of Oscar Wao_ and _This is How You Lose Her_"
     copy_markdown: "Luminous…a powerful mediation on what immigrants sacrifice to achieve a home in the world.
 This story confirms Lee’s place among our finest novelists"
   - attribution: Gary Shteyngart, New York Times bestselling author of *Little Failure* and *Super Sad True Love Story*
-    copy_markdown: “Astounding.
+    copy_markdown: "Astounding.
 The sweep of Dickens and Tolstoy applied to a 20th century Korean family in Japan.
 Min Jin Lee's *Pachinko* tackles all the stuff most good novels do—family, love, cabbage—but it also asks questions that have never been more timely.
 What does it mean to be part of a nation?
-And what can one do to escape its tight, painful, familiar bonds?”
+And what can one do to escape its tight, painful, familiar bonds?"
   - attribution: Erica Wagner, author of *Ariel's Gift* and *Seizure*
-    copy_markdown: “If proof were needed that one family's story can be the story of the whole world, then *Pachinko* offers that proof.
-Min Jin Lee's novel is gripping from start to finish, crossing cultures and generations with breathtaking power. *Pachinko* is a stunning achievement, full of heart, full of grace, full of truth.”
+    copy_markdown: "If proof were needed that one family's story can be the story of the whole world, then *Pachinko* offers that proof.
+Min Jin Lee's novel is gripping from start to finish, crossing cultures and generations with breathtaking power. *Pachinko* is a stunning achievement, full of heart, full of grace, full of truth."
   - attribution: "Simon Winchester, New York Times bestselling author of *The Professor and the Madman* and *Korea: A Walk through the Land of Miracles*"
-    copy_markdown: “Both for those who love Korea, as well as for those who know no more than Hyundai, Samsung and kimchi, this extraordinary book will prove a revelation of joy and heartbreak.
+    copy_markdown: "Both for those who love Korea, as well as for those who know no more than Hyundai, Samsung and kimchi, this extraordinary book will prove a revelation of joy and heartbreak.
 I could not stop turning the pages, and wished this most poignant of sagas would never end.
-Min Jin Lee displays a tenderness and wisdom ideally matched to an unforgettable tale that she relates just perfectly.”
+Min Jin Lee displays a tenderness and wisdom ideally matched to an unforgettable tale that she relates just perfectly."
   - attribution: Junot D&iacute;az, Pulitzer Prize-winning author of *The Brief Wondrous Life of Oscar Wao* and *This Is How You Lose Her*
-    copy_markdown: “In 1930s Korea, an earnest young woman, abandoned by the lover who has gotten her pregnant, enters into a marriage of convenience that will take her to a new life in Japan.
-Thus begins Lee's luminous new novel *Pachinko* -a powerful meditation on what immigrants sacrifice to achieve a home in the world. *Pachinko* confirms Lee's place among our finest novelists.”
+    copy_markdown: "In 1930s Korea, an earnest young woman, abandoned by the lover who has gotten her pregnant, enters into a marriage of convenience that will take her to a new life in Japan.
+Thus begins Lee's luminous new novel *Pachinko* -a powerful meditation on what immigrants sacrifice to achieve a home in the world. *Pachinko* confirms Lee's place among our finest novelists."
   - attribution: Darin Strauss, National Book Critics Circle Award-winning author of *Half a Life* and *Chang & Eng*
-    copy_markdown: “Pachinko by Min Jin Lee is a great book, a passionate story, a novel of magisterial sweep.
+    copy_markdown: "Pachinko by Min Jin Lee is a great book, a passionate story, a novel of magisterial sweep.
 It’s also fiendishly readable—the real deal.
-An instant classic, a quick page-turner, and probably the best book of the year.”
+An instant classic, a quick page-turner, and probably the best book of the year."
 cover_image_path: /uploads/cover-pachinko.jpg
 ---